swat-sccs/sauce/README.md

 Requires a MongoDB instance and LDAP server; these can be configured in a `.env` file.
 An example `.env` is provided in `.env.example`.

-The repo is set up to run Prettier and ESLint before each commit.
+To install git hooks to run Prettier and ESLint before each commit, run `npm run installHooks`.

 ### Folder Structure